-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Greater Brisbane region was approximately 27,700 hectares, comprised of approximately 3,500 hectares of hardwood plantations, 23,900 hectares of softwood plantations and 300 hectares of other plantation.
-The main hardwood species planted are Dunn's white gum (Eucalyptus dunnii) and flooded gum (E. grandis), and the main softwood species planted is hoop pine (Araucaria cunninghamii).
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the Greater Brisbane region was 27,600 hectares, comprised of 3,200 hectares of hardwood plantations and 24,500 hectares of softwood plantations.
+The main hardwood species planted are Dunn's white gum (Eucalyptus dunnii) and flooded gum (E. grandis).
+The main softwood species planted is hoop pine (Araucaria cunninghamii).

-In 2011, there were approximately 690,000 hectares of native forests in the Greater Brisbane region, comprised mainly of Eucalypt medium open (287,000 hectares), Eucalypt medium woodland (102,100 hectares) and Rainforest (57,500 hectares) forest types.
-Approximately 436,600 hectares of the native forests are privately owned, 133,700 hectares are in nature conservation reserves and 57,600 hectares are multiple-use public forest available for timber production and.
+In 2011, there were 690,000 hectares of native forests in the Greater Brisbane region, comprised mainly of Eucalypt medium open (287,000 hectares), Eucalypt medium woodland (102,100 hectares) and Rainforest (57,500 hectares) forest types.
+There were 436,600 hectares of native forests privately owned, 133,700 hectares were in nature conservation reserves and 57,600 hectares were multiple-use public forest available for timber production.
 Major timber processing industries are located at Caboolture and Burpengary.

 Area of native forest, by tenure, Greater Brisbane regionSource: